 Thank you to all the amazing 33k people who signed up to volunteer in the NHS in 2019.
 We are working with the many NHS trusts across the UK who are keen to have more volunteers joining their team, and with our partners the Royal Voluntary Service and the British Red Cross, to match volunteers.
-We will email all the pledgers who want to start the process of volunteering now, with details of what to expect next by the end of February.
+We will email all the pledgers who want to start the process of volunteering now, with details of their local volunteering opportunity by the end of March.
 If you have any questions regarding your pledge, please email us at [email protected].

 Your NHS needs you